Margraviate of the Nordgau

-The Margraviate of the Nordgau (Modern Markgrafschaft Nordgau, Marcgraveschaft Nortgou) or Bavarian Nordgau (Bayerischer Nordgau) was a medieval administrative unit (Gau) on the frontier of the German Duchy of Bavaria.
-It comprised the region north of the Danube and Regensburg (Ratisbon), roughly covered by the modern Upper Palatinate stretching up to the river Main and, especially after 1061, into the Egerland on the border with Bohemia.
+The Margraviate of the Nordgau (Modern Markgrafschaft Nordgau, Marcgraveschaft Nortgou) or Bavarian Nordgau (Bayerischer Nordgau) was a medieval administrative unit (Gau) on the northern frontiers of the Duchy of Bavaria.
+It comprised the region north of the Danube and Regensburg, roughly covered by the modern Upper Palatinate, and stretching towards the Upper Franconia.
+Its eastern borders towards the Duchy of Bohemia were guarded by marches centred in Cham and Nabburg.